Life Cycle of a Bee Worksheet (8 free printables)

 The first page is a fun honey bee craft that involves coloring, folding, cutting, and gluing.

-I recommend coloring the images in first, but if you are working with much younger children then you might want to cut them in advance.
+I recommend coloring the images in first.
+But if you are working with much younger children then you might want to cut them in advance.

 Cut up the honey bee craft, younger children may need some help.